speaktosteve/remix-on-azure-container-app/README.md

 ## Infrastructure

+The Remix app can be run locally either directly using `npm run dev` or within a Docker container, which is defined in the [Dockerfile](Dockerfile).
+When deployed to the cloud, the app runs as a container.

+This accelerator deploys the Remix app to an [Azure Container App](https://azure.microsoft.com/en-us/products/container-apps) which provides a serverless host for the app to run on.

 The following infrastructure is provisioned as defined in the Bicep definition files found in the [infra/](infra) directory:

-- resource group
+- Resource group
+  - Container registry
+  - Container App
+  - Container Apps Environment
+  - Shared dashboard
--
+  - Log Analytics workspace

-This accelerator deploys the Remix app to an [Azure Container App](https://azure.microsoft.com/en-us/products/container-apps) which provides a serverless host for the app to run on.
-The app runs as a container is pushed to
+## Provisioning